bcui6611/logparser/README.md

 If pypy is installed, logparser will automatically use it, otherwise it will default to use the standard python intepreter.

-By default, the current working directory will be searched for `cbcollect_info` ZIP files, and the logparser web UI will be started on port 18334.
+By default, the current working directory will be searched for tar.gz files.

 Each of these can be changed with command line flags.